 Within this framework, the identification of paleoclimatic “proxies” useful to document the past hydrological events is very important.
-Coccolithophores are one celled calcareous planktonic algae, whose distribution is controlled by environmental parameters within the photic zone of the oceans (e.g. temperature, salinity, sunlight).
+Coccolithophores are calcifying unicellular planktonic algae, whose distribution is controlled by environmental parameters within the photic zone of the oceans (e.g. temperature, salinity, sunlight).
 The variation in abundance of selected taxa can be used as an excellent proxy for recognizing climate changes.
-Their exoskeletons, composed of tiny calcareous platelets (coccoliths), are found to very abundant in the fossil record: their long evolutionary story (Late Triassic - present day), high evolutionary turnover, and phenomenal abundance in marine sediments make them ideal fossils for high-resolution biostratigraphic studies as well as for paleoclimatic reconstructions (Bown, 1998).
+Their exoskeletons, composed of tiny calcareous platelets (coccoliths), are found to very abundant in the fossil record: their long evolutionary story (Late Triassic - present day), high evolutionary turnover, and phenomenal abundance in marine sediments make them ideal fossils for high-resolution biostratigraphic studies as well as for paleoclimatic reconstructions (Bown, 1998; and reference within).
 The reworked specimens generally bias the biostratigraphic signal.
-However, in shelf-dominated and river-dominated areas, the Reworked Coccoliths (RC) can provide useful information about land-ocean dynamic, sediment transport (Bonomo et al., 2014; Ferreira and Cachão, 2005; Ferreira et al., 2008), and allow to account for the continental terrigenous fluxes which are useful for paleoclimatic studies and to reconstruct large scale runoff oscillation (Incarbona et al., 2010; Sprovieri et al., 2006).(Combourieu Nebout et al., 2002; Fletcher et al., 2012; Jalut et al., 2009; Roberts et al., 2012)(Benito et al., 2015; Brunetti et al., 2002; Caloiero et al., 2011; López-Moreno et al., 2011; Tomozeiu et al., 2002)(Benito et al., 2015; López-Moreno et al., 2011)
+However, in shelf-dominated and river-dominated areas, the Reworked Coccoliths (RC) can provide useful information about land-ocean dynamic, sediment transport (Bonomo et al., 2014; Ferreira and Cachão, 2005; Ferreira et al., 2008), and allow to account for the continental terrigenous fluxes which are useful for paleoclimatic studies and to reconstruct large scale runoff oscillation (Incarbona et al., 2010; Sprovieri et al., 2006).

 Here, we present the results of a high resolution study carried out on a sediment core, recovered at 93m depth in the Gulf of Gaeta (GoG) (central Tyrrhenian Sea).
-The distribution pattern of reworked coccoliths are compared with the 5-year running average of the Surface Runoff model simulation (UTMEA CLIM group - EU project CIRCE) of the Volturno and Garigliano river hydrographic basins, the National Climatic Data Center Global Historical Climatology Network V2 data (GHCN) (Mariotti et al., 2008), the Palmer drought severity index (PDSI) (Mariotti et al., 2008), the percentage ratios of the summer average rainfall (Caloiero et al., 2011), the Tevere river discharge anomalies (Mariotti et al., 2008) and the North Atlantic Oscillation (NAO) reconstructed signal (Trouet et al., 2009).
-This research aims to reconstruct the runoff story of the catchment basin of the Volturno and Garigliano rivers (GoG) over past ~400 years using RC.
+The distribution pattern of reworked coccoliths is compared with the 5-year running average of the Surface Runoff model simulation (UTMEA CLIM group - EU project CIRCE) of the Volturno and Garigliano river hydrographic basins, the National Climatic Data Center Global Historical Climatology Network V2 precipitation anomalies (GHCN) (Mariotti et al., 2008), the Palmer drought severity index (PDSI) (Mariotti et al., 2008), the percentage ratios of the summer average rainfall (Caloiero et al., 2011), the Tevere river discharge anomalies (Mariotti et al., 2008) and the NAO reconstructed signal (Trouet et al., 2009).
+This research aims to reconstruct the runoff story of the catchment basin of the Volturno and Garigliano rivers (GoG) over the past ~400 years using RC.

 2. Study area